A Brief History

 In May of 2016 Kinder Morgan withdrew their application for the NED Pipeline, due to lack of buyers, the cost of gas going down and the opposition to the pipeline.

 Stop NY Fracked Gas Pipeline has decided to continue its existence by working to help fight other fossil fuel infrastructure projects and to promote the use of renewable energy.
+To concentrate on the Renewable Energy work we have formed a sister organization called Community Advocates for a Sustainable Environment (CASE).
 On October 29, 2016 SNYFGP sponsored a very successful Renewable Energy Fair at Maple Hill High School.
+On October 28, 2017 and October 19, 2018 we sponsored two more successful Renewable Energy and Sustainable Living Fairs at Doane Stuart School in Rensselaer.
+We continue to present public forums about important local environmental issues and put out our newsletter.